blue-dragonX/HGroups/src/main/java/HGroups/readMe.txt

 printing the group: printGroup()

-teh print method creates an f string of elements of the tuple and prints it to consoles.
+the print method creates an f string of elements of the tuple and prints it to consoles.
 If custom Object, the print method will print objectType and emory location.
 As of this version(1.0) there is no method to custom print.